Existing Python Backend

 Store the Ablo API key in the Python server:

-Then expose one route that verifies the signed request and calls the existing
+Then expose one route that verifies the signed request and calls the existing service functions.

 # app/ablo_source.py